• The moderators of this forum are asa and MZ.

 ===================

-**Faster Pokemon**: No Pokemon in the metagame outspeeds Zebstrika naturally but with Zebstrika's poor bulk, any Pokemon that outspeeds it with a Choice Scarf can threaten it such as Golduck, Mr. Mime, and Gabite.
+**Choice Scarf Pokemon and Priority Moves**: No Pokemon in the metagame outspeed Zebstrika naturally, but with its poor bulk, any Pokemon that outspeed it with a Choice Scarf can threaten it, such as Golduck, Mr. Mime, and Gabite.
 It is also threatened by priority moves from the likes of Shiftry, Purugly, and Monferno.

 [CREDITS]